 Moses is the author/compiler of the first five books of the Old Testament, also known as the Pentateuch, or the books of the Law.
 It is believed that these five books were written by Moses during Israel's 40 years in the desert after the exodus from Egypt - which was likely between 1446 B.C. and 1406 B.C.
 The book of Genesis is foundational to understanding the rest of the Bible.
 It is a book of relationships - between God and his creation; between God and humans; and between humans themselves.
 In Genesis, God pledges his love and faithfulness to humans through covenants.
 It is a narrative that continually demonstrates faith.

 In today's Genesis readings we read about the Creation account and Adam and Eve in the Garden of Eden.
 There is so much happening in today's readings, that this daily blog will not do it all justice...
-(I do hope you have the One Year Bible Companion book or another commentary to dive deeper in to today's readings - I'd type more but this post is already a bit long as you'll see below... :) The 6 days of creation have main 2 lines of thought by various scholars: 1. they were 6 literal 24 hour days or 2. they were 6 figurative days of an undefined timeframe, which could even be millions of years.
+(I do hope you have the One Year Bible Companion book or another commentary to dive deeper in to today's readings - I'd type more but this post is already a bit long as you'll see below... :) A series of links with a great overview of the 6 literal 24 hour days of creation is at AnswersInGenesis.org at this link.
 Check out some great information on the Creation account in our Genesis readings today at bible.org at this link.
 Below is a wonderful piece of art from Pat Marvenko Smith titled "The Creation" - you'll note this piece shows all 6 days of creation and what was created on each day, going from the left to the right:

 To order prints visit her "Revelation Illustrated" site.